khermano/eshop-project-quarkus/README.md

   - after that you should be able to use Docker commands in Podman

 ## **Start application**

+- you can use one of the two starting scripts available in /scripts directory
+- or you can use docker-compose.yml file

+### Run the script to start the application locally:

 - try your Consul image for the first time to be sure you have it available (see Docker/Podman section)

-### Run the script to start the application locally:
 - `cd eshop-project-quarkus/scripts/`
 - `./start_app.sh` or
 - `./start_app_with_tests.sh`